 Watch for bald eagles at Lake Billy Chinook, which is also home to the annual Eagle Watch in February — a free celebration that honors eagles and other raptors that live in the area.
 In winter or any time of year, stop by Bend’s High Desert Museum, which delights visitors of all ages with its programming and exhibits on owls and raptors through its Donald M. Kerr Birds of Prey Center.

-Harney County in the southeastern corner of the state is one of Oregon’s most famous spots for bird lovers, for good reason.
-Thousands of species can be spotted at the Malheur National Wildlife Refuge near Burns in January; including trumpeter swans, ring-necked pheasant, belted kingfisher, northern harriers, California quail, black-billed magpie, common raven and various duck species.
-Make plans for the Harney County Migratory Bird Festival, which happens every spring (April 11-14, 2019) to celebrate the large annual migration passing through Harney Basin on the Pacific Flyway — one of busiest areas of the western United States for birds migrating north in the spring.
-In the northeastern corner of the state, a half-dozen spectacular spots nearby Pendleton make for a convenient weekend of exploration; make your overnight base in the city and explore the Northeastern Oregon Birding Trail by day.
+Harney County in the southeastern corner of the state is one of Oregon’s most famous spots for bird lovers, and for good reason.
+Thousands of species can be spotted at the Malheur National Wildlife Refuge near Burns in January, including trumpeter swans, ring-necked pheasant, belted kingfisher, northern harriers, California quail, black-billed magpie, common raven and various duck species.
+Make plans for the Harney County Migratory Bird Festival, which happens every spring to celebrate the large annual migration passing through Harney Basin on the Pacific Flyway — one of busiest areas of the western United States for birds migrating north in the spring.
+In the northeastern corner of the state, a half-dozen spectacular spots near Pendleton make for a convenient weekend of exploration; make your overnight base in the city and explore the Northeastern Oregon Birding Trail by day.
 A bit westward, the unspoiled McNary Wildlife Nature Area in Umatilla offers a diversity of ducks and other waterfowl, as well as songbirds around the ponds.
 Take it all in on the 2-mile trail system around the marshes tracing the Columbia River.

 At the William L. Finley National Wildlife Refuge outside of Corvallis, you’ll find thousand of ducks, geese and swans during the winter months.
-It’s also a great seasonal refuge for dusky Canada goose.
+It’s also a great seasonal refuge for dusky Canada geese.
 Visit the Cascades Raptor Center, home to rehabilitated birds of prey, in Eugene for family-friendly urban birding.
 Ankeny National Wildlife Refuge in Salem is positioned perfectly at the confluence of the Santiam and Willamette rivers.
 Walk the 3.9-mile Pintail and Egret Marsh trail loop for commanding views of the wetlands, where wintering birds start to arrive.
-Just west in nearby Dallas, off Highway 22, the open farmland of the Baskett Slough National Wildlife Refuge (part of the Willamette Valley National Wildlife Refuge complex) provides homes for threatened and endangered species and is stopovers for migratory birds.
-In particular, it’s prime wintering habitat for dusky Canada geese, who are known to nest in the winter only here in the wetlands of the Willamette Valley as well as in nest in Alaska’s Copper River Delta.
+Just west in nearby Dallas, off Highway 22, the open farmland of the Baskett Slough National Wildlife Refuge (part of the Willamette Valley National Wildlife Refuge complex) provides homes for threatened and endangered species and is a stopover for migratory birds.
+In particular, it’s prime wintering habitat for dusky Canada geese, who are known to nest in the winter only here in the wetlands of the Willamette Valley as well as in Alaska’s Copper River Delta.
 Visitors can walk the Rich Guadagno Memorial Trail year-round.